Trikke76/Zabbix-Book/docs/installation/installing-zabbix-ha.md

 |Virtual IP	|192.168.0.135 |

+???+ Note
     As you notice our DB is not HA this is not a Zabbix component you have to implement your own solution this can be a HA SAN or you DB in a HA cluster setup.
+    The cluster setup of our DB is out of the scope and not related to Zabbix so we will not cover this here.

 ## Let's install our Postgres DB